requestyai/ai-debate/README.md

-# OpenAI Streaming Chat Comparison
+# LLM Streaming Chat Comparison

 This is a Next.js project that allows you to compare responses from two different models served via the Requesty.ai router.
 It streams responses in real-time and displays stats such as TTFB, total time, and token counts.